Employment and employee benefits in Spain: overview

 IP rights created by an independent contractor belong to the contractor rather than the employer.
 Therefore, an employer should include an appropriate assignment of rights in an independent contractor's contract.

 Employers can agree a non-compete clause with employees for a maximum of two years after their employment is terminated.
-The employee must be specifically compensated for agreeing to the non-compete clause.
-Compensation can range from 30% to 60% of the employee's salary.
+The employee must be specifically and adequately compensated for agreeing to the non-compete clause.
+An adequate compensation can range from 30% to 60% of the employee's salary.

 Description.
 This is the official website of the Spanish Social Security.
 This website is updated daily and contains official information regarding employment conditions as well as many other labour related issues.